naturuplift/VoiceRecipeSearchSystem/README.md

 ## State Flow Diagram

-For a visual representation of the sequence of actions involved in the Voice Language Translation System, refer to the [State Flow Diagram][state-flow] provided in the project documentation.
+For a visual representation of the sequence of actions involved in the [Voice Language Translation System][voice-system], refer to the [State Flow Diagram][state-flow] provided in the project documentation.

 ## Contributing